 So creating additional means should be one of your tricks to paying off credit cards.

-One of the real-life tricks to paying off credit cards is to be realistic to yourself.
+One of the real-life tricks to paying off credit cards is to be realistic with yourself.
 If you are not, you will be disappointed.

 If you’re like me, you hate that credit card bill at the end of the month or making those minimum payments.
 To make it worse, if you don’t stay on top of your cards, they will quickly spiral out of control.

 Using the case of Susan and Duke, you can see that they were committing just a little over 5% of their income to service their debt.

 This is one of the unrealistic tricks to paying off credit cards since it will take them more than 12years to pay off their current debt.

 So you need to be realistic to yourself and your situation.
 Know how much time and money you can put towards paying them off.

 It might not always be fun.
 But knowing how much you have to pay is better than the stress and headache you get from ignoring them.

 If you spend a lot, it is to use your credit card for every purchase.
 However, to pay off your credit card faster, you need to know when to stop using your credit card.